hll-krts/myth_game/README.md

 Ame's mission is simple: Dodge every bullet she can.

 ## How to play?
-You can use ´WASD´ or ´arrow keys´
+You can use ´ WASD ´ or ´arrow keys´

 * W and Up arrow key is jump
 * A and Left arrow key is move left